reruo321/TEST-sigaction_oldact/README.md

 # TEST: sigaction_oldact
 The project shows how a system call `sigaction()` works.
 It contains a simple debugging process using GDB.
-Especially, I focused on the third parameter, `oldact`.
+Especially, I focused on the examination on the third parameter, `oldact`.
 It is the `struct sigaction` that stores the previous action.

 ## Manual
 ![image](https://github.com/user-attachments/assets/3e021068-c965-4843-82cc-ffa11a9d86b3)